HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

   <a href="/static/images/2019/media/fig12_percentage_optimized_images.png">
     <img src="/static/images/2019/media/fig12_percentage_optimized_images.png" alt="Figure 12.
 Percent 'optimized' images." aria-labelledby="fig12-caption" aria-describedby="fig12-description" width="600" height="371" data-width="600" data-height="371" data-seamless data-frameborder="0" data-scrolling="no" data-iframe="https://docs.google.com/spreadsheets/d/e/2PACX-1vSViHIntdF6-bHAI0cl1HelY_X8rR4lf0P3W2Y8I5SyVMxG-ptggTHfWA0qrrU47RvuAydLE6Zex6L3/pubchart?oid=1569150767">
   </a>
-  <div id="fig12-description" class="visually-hidden">Bar chart showing in the p10 percentile 100% of images are optimized, same in p25 percentile, in the p50 percentile 98% of images are optimized (2% not), in the p75 percentile 83% of images are optimized (17% not), and in the p90 percentile 59% of images are optimized and 41% are not.</div>
+  <div id="fig12-description" class="visually-hidden">Bar chart showing in the 10th percentile 100% of images are optimized, same in 25th percentile, in the 50th percentile 98% of images are optimized (2% not), in the 75th percentile 83% of images are optimized (17% not), and in the 90th percentile 59% of images are optimized and 41% are not.</div>
   <figcaption id="fig12-caption">Figure 12.
 Percent "optimized" images.</figcaption>
 </figure>

-The savings in this AB Lighthouse test is not just about potential byte savings, which can accrue to several MBs at the p95, it also demonstrates the page performance improvement.
+The savings in this AB Lighthouse test is not just about potential byte savings, which can accrue to several MBs at the 95th percentile, it also demonstrates the page performance improvement.

  <figure>
   <a href="/static/images/2019/media/fig13_project_perf_improvements_image_optimization.png">
     <img src="/static/images/2019/media/fig13_project_perf_improvements_image_optimization.png" alt="Figure 13.
 Projected page performance improvements from image optimization from Lighthouse." aria-labelledby="fig12-caption" aria-describedby="fig13-description" width="600" height="371" data-width="600" data-height="371" data-seamless data-frameborder="0" data-scrolling="no" data-iframe="https://docs.google.com/spreadsheets/d/e/2PACX-1vSViHIntdF6-bHAI0cl1HelY_X8rR4lf0P3W2Y8I5SyVMxG-ptggTHfWA0qrrU47RvuAydLE6Zex6L3/pubchart?oid=167590779">
   </a>
-  <div id="fig13-description" class="visually-hidden">Bar chart showing in the p10 percentile 0 ms could be sized, same in p25 percentile, in the p50 percentile 150 ms could be saved, in the p75 percentile 1,460 ms could be saved and in the p90 percentile 5,720 ms could be saved.</div>
+  <div id="fig13-description" class="visually-hidden">Bar chart showing in the 10th percentile 0 ms could be sized, same in 25th percentile, in the 50th percentile 150 ms could be saved, in the 75th percentile 1,460 ms could be saved and in the 90th percentile 5,720 ms could be saved.</div>
   <figcaption id="fig13-caption">Figure 13.
 Projected page performance improvements from image optimization from Lighthouse.</figcaption>
 </figure>